pilartomas/beeai-workshop/docs/Introduction_acp_beeai/lab-1/README.md

 logo: images/ibm-blue-background.png
 ---

-# Create and invoke ACP agents
+# Create and Invoke ACP Agents

 In this lab, you will invoke 2 agents using the ACP SDK (the Python code is provided).
 One agent is written using the BeeAI Framework and the other agent is written using PydanticAI.
 We are using 2 different frameworks to illustrate how easy it is to make any agent ACP-compatible.